Skip to content

 Systemic solutions urged to counter spread of science misinformation in new report co-authored by Northeastern professor

-Science misinformation skews decisions, weakens trust and harms health, according to a National Academies report.
+Misinformation about science skews decisions, weakens trust and harms health, according to a National Academies report.

 A screenshot of a Facebook alert.